DoumanAsh/I_am_Hero_However_I_Received_Half_of_The_World_From_Demon_King_and_Turned_Traitor-/src/chapter_1.md

 [Well, if you're not going to heed my demands, then I'm just going to destroy humanity.
 Which means you hold in your hands fate of the human race.
-Whether you kill, survive or do as you please...
+Whether you die, survive or do as you please...
 Well then, what are you going to do?]

 [...I cannot allow humanity to be erased from Sefirot!]